 Can Easter Eggs really kill dogs?

-Easter is a religious time of year but for most of us, it is when we get to eat as much chocolate as possible.
-Munching our way through a pile of Easter eggs and sharing them with the family dog whilst watching a favorite film.
+Easter is a religious time of year, but for most of us, it is when we get to eat as much chocolate as possible.
+Munching our way through a pile of Easter eggs and sharing them with the family dog whilst watching a favourite film.

 Why chocolate is bad news for dogs

-Here are different types of chocolate listed in order how much theobromine each product contains.
+Here are different types of chocolate listed in order of how much theobromine each product contains.

 - Cocoa powder (most toxic)

 Its caffeine-like effects are relatively harmless for humans unless consumed in very large amounts but are toxic for dogs.
 Dogs are unable to metabolise this substance in the way humans can and experience the following symptoms: